June 12–June 16, 2017

 3. Airport Shuttle Service to UNT will be available for participants.
 Please contact Christopher Deane in advance for more information.

 4. Dorms: Participants under 18 years of age will be staying in Crumley Hall dormitory in double occupancy rooms with suite style bathrooms.
 Symposium counselors will stay on their floors and conduct room checks each evening.
 Participants over 18 will reside in Crumley Hall dormitory on a different floor.
 These are single occupancy rooms.
-If the dormitory changes, you will be contacted you via email.
+If the dormitory changes, you will be contacted via email.

 5. Dining will be in Bruce Hall cafeteria for all participants with meal cards.
 Meals will be provided as follows: